Pierre Laval: First Laval government

 Tardieu's government ultimately proved unable to weather the Oustric Affair.
 After the failure of the Oustric Bank, it appeared that members of the government had improper ties to it.
 The scandal involved Justice Minister Raoul Péret and Under-Secretaries Henri Falcoz and Eugène Lautier.
 Tardieu had not been involved, but on 4 December 1930, he lost his majority in the Senate.
 President Gaston Doumergue called on Louis Barthou to form a government, but Barthou failed to do so.
 Doumergue turned to Laval, who fared no better.
 The following month, the government that was formed by Théodore Steeg floundered.

 Doumergue renewed his offer to Laval.
 On 27 January 1931, Laval successfully formed his first government.

 In the words of its leader, Léon Blum, the Socialist opposition was amazed and disappointed that the ghost of Tardieu's government had reappeared within a few weeks of being defeated with Laval at its head "like a night bird surprised by the light".
 Laval's nomination as prime minister led to speculation that Tardieu, the new agriculture minister, held the real power in the government.

-Although Laval thought highly of Tardieu and Briand and applied policies in line with theirs, however, Laval was not Tardieu's mouthpiece.
+Although Laval thought highly of Tardieu and Aristide Briand and applied policies in line with theirs, however, Laval was not Tardieu's mouthpiece.
 Ministers who formed the Laval government were in great part those who had formed Tardieu's governments but that was a function of the composite majority thaf Laval could find at the National Assembly.
-Raymond Poincaré, Aristide Briand and Tardieu had offered ministerial posts to Herriot's Radicals but to no avail.
+Raymond Poincaré, Briand and Tardieu had offered ministerial posts to Herriot's Radicals but to no avail.